annegautham/annegautham.github.io/aboutme/index.md

 ---
 layout: splashpage
 title: "About Me"
 description: Hi!
 I love all things science and math, especially the "how" behind the "why" things work!
 I'm a freshman '27 at Northwestern Universtiy.
-My majors are still undecided, but I'm exploring Engineering (Mechanical w/ Robotics Concentration, Electrical), Computer Science, Physics, and Mathematics.
+I'm double majoring in Mechanical Engineering and Physics, with a concentration in Robotics, and on the BS/MS track for Electrical Engineering.
 My friends and family would describe me as a compassionate, driven, curious, redundant, driven, goofy, innovative, learning-loving, tinkerer.
 ---
 <!--
 {% include card.html